Are you trying to fix the invalid JSON error in WordPress?

 This helps isolate whether the issue originates from the theme itself or something else in your WordPress setup.

-To do this, navigate to Appearance » Themes in your WordPress dashboard.
+To do this, you’ll want to navigate to Appearance » Themes in your WordPress dashboard.
 Then, find a default theme like Twenty Twenty-Four or Twenty Twenty-Three and click ‘Activate.’

 Option 8.
-Temporarily Turn Off Website Application Firewall
+Temporarily Turn Off Your Website Application Firewall

-The easiest way to figure this out is by temporarily disabling your WordPress firewall plugin or service.
+The easiest way to figure this out is temporarily disabling your WordPress firewall plugin or service.

 Some application-level WordPress firewalls can be disabled by simply deactivating the plugin.
-For DNS-level firewalls like Sucuri and Cloudflare, you can disable them from your account dashboard.
+You can disable DNS-level firewalls like Sucuri and Cloudflare from your account dashboard.

 Option 9.
 Turn On Debugging in WordPress

-WordPress comes with a built-in feature that allows you to keep a log of errors.
+WordPress has a built-in feature for keeping a log of errors.
 However, it is not enabled by default.

 To turn it on, you need to add the following code to your wp-config.php file: